-So, you’re in the process of starting a rental company, or you’re the owner of a growing business, and you’re thinking: “I purchased my inventory.
+So, you’re in the process of starting a rental business, or you’re the owner of a growing company, and you’re thinking: “I purchased my inventory.
 I have my business idea, let’s go!”

 While enthusiasm is the spark any successful business, a lot of questions arise when you start a rental company.
 Why?
 Because compared to sales, rental items keep coming back.
 It’s an entirely different way of managing and keeping track of inventory.
 For example, how are you going to make sure none of your assets get lost?
 How do you avoid double booking your equipment?
 And how are you going to handle inventory efficiently so you don’t have to keep customers waiting?